 Thanks for asking.
 We are absolutely not a party bus.
 Our goal is to help you explore and understand craft beer, not to get you drunk.
 Our tastings are very structured, and we keep a tight timetable.
 We do not tolerate guests who become too intoxicated.
 If you are looking for transportation from bar to bar, so you can safely drink, we can refer you to companies offering that service.

-When booking online, you will be required to provide credit card information, but your card will not be charged until we have accepted and confirmed your booking.
+When booking online, you will be required to provide credit card information.
 If you are booking a group, you will be asked to put down a deposit on your credit card – the other members of the party may pay for their tickets, or you may cover the balance, on the tour date.
 We accept cash, all major credit cards and checks.

 Will I receive paper tickets?
 Do I need to print my confirmation or itinerary?